OSGeo/gdal/doc/source/programs/gdal_vector_concat.rst

 this CRS will be reprojected to it. :option:`--dst-crs` can be used to select a given destination CRS.

-This command can also be used as the first step of :ref:`gdal_vector_pipeline_subcommand`.
+This command can also be used as the first step of :ref:`gdal_vector_pipeline`.

 Standard options
 ++++++++++++++++